Robert Carson

 John W. Hallahan was in the shoe and real estate business until his death in 1901.
 He had no children.
 His sister and business partner, Mary Hallahan McMichan, gave the initial $100,000 seed money to start construction of the Catholic Girls High School at 319 North 19th Street.
 She had one daughter.
 After Mary’s death in 1925 the name of the school was changed to John W. Hallahan Catholic Girls High School, as per Mary’s wishes.

 As discussed in our article about the history of the Tivoli Condominiums site, Samuel Robinson was one of the two founders of the Acme Market supermarket chain, along with William Crawford.
 Both were boyhood friends in Ireland; both became rich through their innovative marketing; and both were childless.
 Crawford died in 1942.
 Robinson died in 1958.
-The latter was a generous donor to many causes during his lifetime, especially to the Presbyterian Orphanage in southwest Philadelphia at 58th and Kingsessing Avenue.
-This was an orphanage when founded in 1877.
+The latter was a generous donor to many causes during his lifetime, especially to the Presbyterian Orphanage in southwest Philadelphia at 58th and Kingsessing Avenue, which had been founded in 1877.
 When Robinson died in 1958, he left all of his estate to his favorite causes, and left his Rosemont mansion, Glencoe, to the Presbyterian Village.
 This allowed the orphanage’s move from a deteriorating Kingsessing neighborhood to a country estate.
 The history of the Presbyterian Children’s Village is given in the outside article here.
 Glencoe, where Robinson lived from 1925 to 1958, was sold off privately in 2022 for $20 million.

 Glencoe estate in 1940.
 Photo from here